himmelblau-idm/site/mkdocs/docs/reference/himmelblau-conf.md

 #### hsm_type

   Specifies how Himmelblau should handle secure key storage.
-This option determines whether to use a software-based HSM, a TPM (Trusted Platform Module), or a hybrid approach.
+This option determines whether to use a TPM (Trusted Platform Module) bound software-based HSM, a TPM, or a hybrid approach.
 The available options are:

-* **soft** – Use a software-based HSM that encrypts key material locally on the system.
+* **tpm_bound_soft_if_possible** – Use a software-based HSM that encrypts key material locally on the system, but binds the parent AuthCode to the TPM, if available.

 * **tpm** – Use a hardware TPM exclusively for storing and binding cryptographic keys.

 * **tpm_if_possible** – Attempt to use a hardware TPM if available; if not, fall back to the software HSM.
 If the TPM has previously been used for key storage, the system will not fall back to the software HSM.
-The default is **soft** his setting is important for protecting sensitive cryptographic keys in a secure environment, reducing the risk of compromise if the system is breached.
+The default is **tpm_bound_soft_if_possible** his setting is important for protecting sensitive cryptographic keys in a secure environment, reducing the risk of compromise if the system is breached.Note that the old **soft** option has been deprecated.
+Environments currently enrolled using **soft** will be automatically migrated to **tpm_bound_soft_if_possible.** To validate whether Himmelblau is utilizing the hardware TPM, run the command `sudo aad-tool tpm` for a status report.
 ##### EXAMPLES
-hsm_type = soft
+hsm_type = tpm_bound_soft_if_possible

 #### tpm_tcti_name